meng-tang/KernelCut/README.md

 Output segmentations are in the directory "motionsegmentation/ducks01/output".

 (note that if initialized from seeds, the colors has to be of the following: {white,red,blue,green,black,navy})

+Binary example "horses01" is similar to multilabel example "ducks01".

 ## KernelCut in Python ##
 Python implementation of KernelCut for binary segmentation is provided.
 See directory 'PyKernelCut'.